 - 1/4 to 1/3 cup mayonnaise (or to moisten)

-In a bowl combine the minced or diced cooked chicken, mayonnaise to moisten, and salt and pepper, to taste.
-Jazz it up with a no-salt herb blend, a little garlic or onion powder, or a dash of cayenne pepper.
+Jazz the spread up with a no-salt herb blend, a little garlic or onion powder, or a dash of cayenne pepper.

 How to Quickly Poach Chicken Breasts

-Place 2 to 4 boneless chicken breasts in a saucepan with about 1/2 teaspoon of salt.
+Place 2 to 4 boneless chicken breasts—about 12 ounces for this recipe—in a saucepan with about 1/2 teaspoon of salt.
 Add a bay leaf and a sliced clove of garlic, if desired.
 Cover the chicken with water and bring it to a boil over medium-high heat.
-Reduce the heat to low, cover the pan, and simmer for about 10 minutes, or until the chicken registers at least 165° F (74° C) on an instant-read thermometer.
-Chicken breasts can be dry if overcooked, so start checking right around the 9-minute mark.
+Reduce the heat to low, cover the pan, and simmer for about 8 to 10 minutes, or until the chicken registers at least 165 F (74 C) on an instant-read thermometer.
+Chicken breasts can be dry if overcooked, so start checking right around the 8-minute mark.

-Remove the chicken and dice.
-Save the broth and refrigerate or freeze it to use for soup or another recipe.
+Remove the chicken from the broth and pat dry with paper towels.
+Dice the chicken when it's cool enough to handle.
+Save the broth and refrigerate or freeze it to use for soup or sauce.